 Korean-Inspired Noodle Bowl with Spicy Sesame Dressing

 A refreshing cold noodle bowl tossed in a tangy and spicy sesame dressing, complemented by crunchy vegetables and toasted seeds.
-This korean-inspired noodles (vegetarian) ready in about 15 minutes pairs somyeon noodles (thin wheat noodles), medium cucumber, julienned, medium carrot, julienned for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 320 calories and feeds 3, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This korean-inspired pasta (vegetarian) ready in about 15 minutes blends somyeon noodles (thin wheat noodles), medium cucumber, julienned, medium carrot, julienned into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 320 calories and feeds 3, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients